alexhholmes/cs1302-arcade/REFLECTION.md

 3. **PROB:** Brainstorming took a while to plan out the project.
 Ran into a lot of issues in terms of how we should structure the creation of the new scenes and the design pattern for each game themselves.

+## TUE 2019-04-23 @ 11:55 PM EST

+1. **DONE:** Added block images for tetris game.
+Created enumeration structure for the tetris blocks.
+Created a data structure for 2048.
+Added UI elements and game view to 2048.
+Brainstormed for game mechanics in tetris.

+2. **TODO:** Finish the 2048 game on a mechanical level.
+Create tetris game view and implement basic game mechanics such as blocks falling and rotating.

+3. **PROB:** The data structure for both games proved to be a difficult task as there are a plethora of ways to go about it.
+Implementing mechanics such as how to get the tetris blocks to rotate and make the blocks fall smoothly has been no easy task